Undergraduate Program

 Advising and Academic Support

 Undergraduates are strongly encouraged to meet regularly with an academic advisor to plan and track their academic progress.
-For current and prospective MENA minors, please email the director of Middle East and North African studies to set up an appointment.
-Please include your UO ID in your email so we can look you up in DuckWeb.
+For current and prospective MENA minors, please schedule an appointment with Tykeson Advising to set up an appointment.

 All graduating seniors are encouraged to set up an appointment with an advisor in the first few weeks of your graduating term as a starting point to go over any questions you may have.